Using Mathematica for Quantum Mechanics: A Student's Manual: spin-1/2 electron in a dc magnetic field 1 Electron spin-1/2 electron in a dc magnetic field

 \subsection{time-independent Schr\"odinger equation}

 The time-independent Schr\"odinger equation for our spin-$1/2$ problem is, from \autoref{eq:TimeIndepSchrMatrix},

-We remember from \autoref{sec:units} that most quantities in \autoref{eq:spin1schr1} carry physical units, which the computer cannot deal with.
-Replacing $B_{x,y,z}=B_0B'_{x,y,z}$ and $E=E_0E'$ gives the dimensionless equation

-with $-\frac{g\si{e}}{2}\approx1$.
-For concreteness we choose the following units: \begin{description} \item[magnetic field:] $B_0=1\,\text{G}$, a common unit for atomic calculations \item[energy:] $E_0=h\times 1\,\text{MHz}$, where $h=6.626\,069\,57\times10^{-34}\,\text{Js}$ is Planck's constant .
-It is common to express energies in units of frequency, where the conversion is sometimes implicitly done via Planck's constant. \end{description} We evaluate the numerical prefactor of \autoref{eq:spin1schr2} with \begin{mathematica} ¤mathin k = muB*B0/E0 /. {muB -> Quantity["BohrMagneton"], ¤mathnl B0 -> Quantity["1 Gauss"], ¤mathnl E0 -> Quantity["PlanckConstant"] * ¤mathnl Quantity["1 MHz"]} ¤mathout 1.399625 \end{mathematica} The fact that this prefactor \mm{k} comes out to be of order 1 means that we have chosen an appropriate set of units.

-We can now define the Hamiltonian in Mathematica, \begin{mathematica} ¤mathin H[Bx_, By_, Bz_] = k * (-ge) * (Sx*Bx+Sy*By+Sz*Bz) \end{mathematica} and find its eigenvalues (in units of $E_0$) and eigenvectors: \begin{mathematica} ¤mathin Eigensystem[H[Bx,By,Bz]] \end{mathematica} As described in \autoref{sec:diagonalization} the output is a list with two entries, the first being a list of eigenvalues and the second a list of associated eigenvectors.
-As long as the Hamiltonian matrix was hermitian, the eigenvalues will all be real-valued; but the eigenvectors can be complex.
+The eigenvalues of the Hamiltonian (in our chosen energy units) and eigenvectors are calculated with: \begin{mathematica} ¤mathin Eigensystem[H[Bx,By,Bz]] \end{mathematica} As described in \autoref{sec:diagonalization} the output is a list with two entries, the first being a list of eigenvalues and the second a list of associated eigenvectors.
+As long as the Hamiltonian matrix is Hermitian, the eigenvalues will all be real-valued; but the eigenvectors can be complex.
 Since the Hilbert space of this spin problem has dimension 2, and the basis contains two vectors, there are necessarily two eigenvalues and two associated eigenvectors of length 2.
-The eigenvalues can be called $E_{\pm} = \pm \frac12 \mu\si{B} g\si{e} \|\vect{B}\|$, or, in our dimensionless formulation, $E'_{\pm} = \pm \mm{k} \frac{g\si{e}}{2} \|\vect{B'}\|$.
+The eigenvalues can be called $E_{\pm} = \pm \frac12 \mu\ix{B} g\ix{e} \norm{\vect{B}}$.
 The list of eigenvalues is given in the Mathematica output as $\{E'_-,E'_+\}$.
 Notice that these eigenvalues only depend on the magnitude of the magnetic field, and not on its direction.
-This is to be expected: the choice of the basis as the eigenstates of the $\op{S}_z$ operator was entirely arbitrary, and therefore the energy eigenvalues cannot depend on the orientation of the magnetic field with respect to this quantization axis.
-Since there is no preferred axis in this system, there cannot be any directional dependence.
+This is to be expected: since there is no preferred axis in this system, there cannot be any directional dependence.
+The choice of the basis as the eigenstates of the $\op{S}_z$ operator was entirely arbitrary, and therefore the energy eigenvalues cannot depend on the orientation of the magnetic field with respect to this quantization axis.

 The associated eigenvectors are

 which Mathematica returns as a list of lists, $\{\vect{\psi}_-,\vect{\psi}_+\}$.
 Notice that these eigenvectors are not normalized.